-In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - ST tabs show the Ramp Up Energy to MLP Upper/Lower Bound parameter for the combustion and steam turbines.
+In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - ST tabs show the Ramp Up Energy to Lower Bound parameter for the combustion and steam turbines.
 Market participants must update the values in the cells corresponding to the summer and winter values up to one decimal place for each thermal state.
-The PSU uses the ramp up energy to MLP (lower bound) reference level from the combustion turbine and steam turbine.
-Therefore, market participants are also required to fill out the ramp up energy to MLP (lower bound) reference level in the Non-finDispatchParameters - PSU as the summation of the combustion turbine and the portion of the steam turbine ramp up energy to MLP (lower bound) according to its PSU configuration.
 Supporting documentation must be listed in the Supporting Documentation List tab of the workbook and identified in the format described in Section 3.1.5.